vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/vdoctl/vdoctl_configure_compat.md

 ## vdoctl configure compat

-Compatibility matrix of VDO
+Command to configure compatibility matrix of VDO

 ### Synopsis

-This command helps to configure compatiblity matrix for VDO
+This command helps to configure compatibility matrix for VDO

 ```
 vdoctl configure compat [flags]